Ballots¶

 Returns True when either both

-are not ranked or the rank ofc1
+c1andc2are not ranked or the rank ofc1equals the rank ofc2.

 - extended_strict_pref(c1, c2)[source]¶